-9. AQUATIC NUISANCE SPECIES RULES AND QUESTIONS/ANSWERS
+6. AQUATIC NUISANCE SPECIES RULES AND QUESTIONS/ANSWERS

-Aquatic nuisance species are animals, plants and even diseases that are not native to North Dakota and have the likelihood to become well established if introduced.
+Aquatic nuisance species are animals, plants and even diseases that are not native to North Dakota, can cause some impact, and have the likelihood to become established if introduced.
 They can negatively impact fishing, displace native plants and animals, and cause serious economic and ecological damage.
-North Dakota has adopted a number of rules that affect anglers, boaters and hunters.

-These rules are designed to minimize the transport of ANS.
-They include:
+North Dakota has adopted rules designed to minimize the transport of ANS:

-- 1. All water must be drained from boats and other equipment, including bilges, livewells and motors before leaving a water body or entering the state.
-This regulation means that harvested fish, legal live baitfish and other aquatic baits may not be transported in a livewell containing water after leaving a water body.
+1. All water must be drained from boats and other equipment, including bilges, livewells and motors before leaving a water body or entering the state.
+This regulation means that harvested fish, legal live baitfish and other live aquatic baits may not be transported in a livewell containing water after leaving a water body.
 Transportation of fish in or on ice is allowed.
-Potable (drinking) water and a boat's sewage water are excluded from this regulation. - All drain plugs that hold back water must be removed, and all draining devices must be open on all watercraft and recreational bilges and confined spaces, during any out-of-water transport of same.
+Potable (drinking) water and a boat's sewage water are excluded from this regulation.

-- 3. All aquatic vegetation must be removed from boats, personal watercraft, trailers and associated equipment, such as fishing poles/lures, before leaving a body of water or prior to entering the state.
+- All drain plugs that hold back water must be removed, and all draining devices must be open on all watercraft and recreational bilges and confined spaces, during any out-of-water transport of same. - 3.
+All aquatic vegetation must be removed from boats, personal watercraft, trailers and associated equipment, such as fishing poles/lures, before leaving a body of water or prior to entering the state.
 That means "vegetation free" when transporting watercraft and equipment, including bait buckets, away from a boat ramp, landing area or shoreline. - 4.
 Live aquatic bait or aquatic vegetation may not be transported into North Dakota.
 It is in North Dakota's best interest that anglers, boaters and hunters understand and comply with these important regulations.
-With the exception of the Red River (see Red River Section 8) or any waters designated as infested with Class 1: Prohibited Aquatic Nuisance Species, water used for in-state transportation of legal live bait is allowed but only in bait buckets (containers) no larger than five gallons.
+Except for waters containing Class 1: Prohibited Aquatic Nuisance Species (see page 8), water used for in-state transportation of legal live bait is allowed but only in bait buckets (containers) no larger than five gallons.